bankrupcy/direnv/README.md

 There is a wiki available where you can share your usage patterns or other tips and tricks <https://github.com/direnv/direnv/wiki>

-For longer form discussions you can also write to <mailto:direnv-discuss@googlegroups.com>

 Or drop by on [IRC (#direnv on freenode)](irc://irc.freenode.net/#direnv) to have a chat.
 If you ask a question make sure to stay around as not everyone is active all day.